tap349/tap349.github.io/_posts/2018-03-02-markdown-style-guide.md

 | ----------------------------------------- |
 | `My Apps` → `<MY_APP>` → `Features` (tab) |

-=> always add header and at least one row - even if they are empty.
+=> always add header and at least one row - even if they are empty (otherwise Prettier breaks formatting of Markdown tables - see [Prettier][1]).

 it's possible to add path element description in parentheses: usually it's UI element which represents path element itself (say, menu item or button) or UI